Dental Hygiene Practice Test

-CDCA-ADEX test Format | Course Contents | Course Outline | test Syllabus | test Objectives
+CDCA-ADEX exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 Test Detail:

 The CDCA-ADEX Dental Hygiene examination is a standardized test designed to evaluate the clinical competence and knowledge of dental hygiene students or graduates.
 This examination is administered by the Commission on Dental Competency Assessments (CDCA) and is a requirement for dental hygiene licensure in some states.
-Below is a detailed description of the test, including the number of questions and time allocation, course outline, test objectives, and test syllabus.
+Below is a detailed description of the test, including the number of questions and time allocation, course outline, exam objectives, and exam syllabus.

 Number of Questions and Time: